rymend/MSFTImagineArchive/Machine Learning in Python (200)/4 - Visualize/readme.md

    _ROC curve generated with Matplotlib_

 The dotted line in the middle of the graph represents a 50-50 chance of obtaining a correct answer.
 The blue curve represents the accuracy of your model.
-More importantly, the fact that this chart appears in the notebook at all confirms that the notebook supports inline plots.
+More importantly, the fact that this chart appears at all demonstrates that you can use Matplotlib in a Jupyter notebook.

 <a name="Exercise2"></a>
 ## Exercise 2: Predict on-time arrivals ##